Average-case Speedup for Product Formulas: Non-Random -Local Hamiltonians

-for $\labs{S_{pvt}}+\labs{S_-} = k'$.
-The fourth inequality is a triangle inequality for the sum over $S_-,S_{pvt}\subset S_2$, which then combines with the sum over $S_2$.
+The second inequality is a triangle inequality for the sum over subsets $S_-,S_{f}\subset S_2$, which then combines with the sum over $S_2$.
 The fifth inequality is Cauchy-Schwartz's.
 Lastly, we evaluate the combinatorial factors for each term

 and